Build-With-AI-Kolachi/bwai-hackathon-2025/README.md

 - The hackathon is open to anyone interested in AI and technology.
 - No prior AI experience is required; mentors will provide support.
-- Participants must register as teams, with 2 to 4 members.
 - Participants should bring laptops, chargers, and a creative mindset.
 - Projects must utilize Google's Generative AI tools and APIs.
 - The hackathon will be structured in three phases: ideation, prototyping, and submission.